ROOAD: RELLIS Off-road Odometry Analysis Dataset: Summary and Future Work

 In this paper, we present ROOAD, a collection of off-road monocular visual-inertial data sequences, to contribute to the research community.
-We demonstrate that two state-of-the-art VIO implementations, OpenVINS and VINS-Fusion, present promise but their performance is lacking when compared to their indoors capabilities.
+We evaluate two state-of-the-art VIO implementations, OpenVINS and VINS-Fusion, which report promising results in structured environments \cite{Geneva2020ICRA, qin2019general} but performed poorly in unstructured environment data sequences.
 OpenVINS exhibits consistent trajectory estimation performance across our data sequences when compared to VINS-Fusion which diverges heavily in our "rim" data sequences.
 VINS-Fusion does outperform OpenVINS in the positional estimation on the rt4 gravel and both of our up-down data sets, but OpenVINS out performs VINS-Fusion in all other scenarios.
 Both implementations demonstrate between 200-3000\% higher error on our off-road dataset when compared to the EuRoC dataset.
-OpenVINS demonstrates a maximum 40m segment RPE of 9.4\textdegree~and 3.7m while VINS-Fusion, when stable, achieves 9.5\textdegree~and 3.1m.
+OpenVINS demonstrates a maximum 40 m segment RPE of 9.4\textdegree~and 3.7 m while VINS-Fusion, when stable, achieves 9.5\textdegree~and 3.1 m.
 This performance gap shows that there is not a direct transference of VIO capabilities from developed to off-road environments and that there is opportunity for further improvement.

 Additionally, we validate the efficacy of Kalibr camera-IMU extrinsics calibration tool by collecting multiple calibration datasets at different linear and angular camera-IMU offsets.
-Kalibr has exceeded our expectations with accuracy and repeatability within 1\textdegree~for our angular measurements and adequate estimation along its linear axes with the best of \(\pm\)1mm on its x-axis (left-right) and at worst \(\pm\)10mm on z-axis (depth) from the camera frame.
+Kalibr has exceeded our expectations with accuracy and repeatability within 1\textdegree~for our angular measurements and adequate estimation along its linear axes with the best of \(\pm\)1 mm on its x-axis and at worst \(\pm\)10 mm on z-axis in the camera frame.